petervdn/multiline-canvas-text/README.md

 The result object contains 3 properties:
 * `canvas`: The generated canvas element with the rendered text.
 This canvas has the width that was given to the `drawText` method, but can obviously vary in height.
 * `lines`: An array that shows how the string was broken up into multiple lines, for example: `["The quick brown", "fox jumps over", "the lazy dog"]`
 * `cursor`: if you are replicating an interactive textfield in canvas, you may want to add a blinking cursor to increase the user experience.
-The `cursor` property holds `x` and `y` values for where to draw it.
+The `cursor` property holds `x` and `y` values for where to draw it. **This value is not correct at the moment!**